huahaiy/talks/conj2018/PITCHME.md

   machines for rules.
-- The rules contain ML/DL components, these are currently implemented in python, deep learning is done with tensorflow, the code generator also run ML/DL components, and access to these computation nodes are through kafka topics.
+- The rules contain ML/DL components, these are currently implemented in python, deep learning is done with tensorflow, the code generator also run ML/DL functinality, and access to these computation nodes are through kafka topics.
 - The runtime is stateful because each chat session creates a bot instance.

 ---